 It’s the final Olympic races of the returning 100m champ Usain Bolt and the 5000m winner Mo Farrah.
-As we watch each of them at the start lines, it’s easy enough to imagine their mental state, excitement laced with a large dose of nerves.
+As we watch each of them at the start lines, it’s easy enough to imagine their mental state – excitement laced with a large dose of nerves.

-The ADRB2 gene makes the beta-2 adrenergic receptor, which is found on the surface of cells.
-When released into the bloodstream adrenaline binds to this receptor and starts off a sequence of events, including elevating our heart rate and stroke volume (amount of blood pumped out of the heart per beat), bronchodilation (expanding the air passages in the lung), as well as increased fat breakdown to power our bodies.
-Exercise itself induces the release of adrenaline, and ADBR2 is central to exercise-induced changes in our bodies.
+The ADRB2 gene makes the beta-2 adrenergic receptor found on the surface of cells.
+When released into the bloodstream, adrenaline binds to this receptor and starts off a sequence of events.
+These include elevating our heart rate and stroke volume (amount of blood pumped out of the heart per beat), bronchodilation (expanding the air passages in the lung), and increased fat breakdown for energy.

 ADBR2 is one of the many genes that have been linked to athletic performance.
-What sets it apart from other genes is the fact that it influences an ancient physiological response that helps us to fight or run away from danger.
+What sets it apart from other genes is the fact that it influences an ancient physiological response that helps us to fight, or run away from danger.

 As the list of fitness genes continues to grow, it’s becoming increasingly apparent that genetics has a large say in whether or not we excel in sports, right down to whether one becomes a sprinter or a marathon runner.
 Take the DNA Fitness Test to find out how your unique set of genes influences your response to exercise.